 Most of the erythritol you consume is absorbed and excreted unchanged, without any decomposition, through urine.
 A small amount of erythritol, anywhere from10 to 40% of the amount ingested, reaches the large intestine, where it may have two effects: (1) is fermented by gut microbes and, as a result, contributes energy which is minimal if you eat small amounts; (2) excessive intake of pure erythritol on an empty stomach and without any other food may cause bloating, cramps, and laxative effects.

-Advantage: Zero cal per teaspoon, 75 cal per cup, not digested, no effect on blood glucose, tastes and looks a lot like table sugar.
-Disadvantage: Compared to table sugar (cost average 0.75¢/lb), it is 60 to 75% less sweet and 8 to 40x more expensive (cost varies from $4 to $20/lb); it may cause adverse gastrointestinal effects.
+Advantage: 1.2 to 1.6 calories per teaspoon, 75 cal per cup; no effect on blood glucose level; tastes, and looks a lot like table sugar.
+Disadvantage: Compared to table sugar, it is 60 to 75% less sweet and 8 to 40x more expensive (cost varies from $4 to $20/lb); it may cause adverse gastrointestinal effects.

 WhatSugar Blog is reader-supported.